pupil-labs/hmd-eyes/docs/Developer.md

 >Please be aware that for Unity plugins in general to work (especially demo scenes) it is not sufficient to clone and copy paste the plugin/source folder!

-HMD-Eyes provides what is called `Unity Package` assets
+Instead HMD-Eyes provides what is called `Unity Package` assets
 - `Pupil.Import.Package.VR.unitypackage`
 - ~~`Pupil.Import.Package.HoloLens.unitypackage`~~ (TBD)